camunda/camunda-bpm-examples/servicetask/service-invocation-asynchronous/README.md

   name="Asynchronous Service Task">
 ```

-Using camunda Modeler, you can configure the service task using the properties panel:
+Using the camunda Modeler, you can configure the service task using the properties panel:

-![Configure Signallable Activity Behavior using camunda Modeler][2]
+![Configure Signallable Activity Behavior using the camunda Modeler][2]

 ## Invocation Semantics